haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 ### Connect to the PC

-Make sure again that all wires well connected.
+Make sure again that all wires are well connected.

 Now the flashing is ready.